Try for mutual respect and openness

 Early meetings provide the basis for developing student-supervisory relationships and expectations.
 Such meetings can demonstrate a supervisor's respect for the individual student and an interest in learning about her or his values.
-Early meetings should aim:
+Early meetings should aim to:

-set out a number of parameters - see Starting out
+set out a number of parameters - see Starting out; and

-And, after the early meetings but in the near future, try:
+After the early meetings, but in the near future, try to:

-When conflicts or problems occur, consider the following:
+Problems can occur in any relationship.
+When conflicts or problems occur, consider taking the following actions: